ALK inhibitor: Second generation

 Despite the excitement of crizotinib's therapeutic success, there was a need to conceive new drugs with better brain penetrance, higher specificity and targeting a broader set of resistance mutations.

 As such, Novartis' ceritinib was approved by the FDA in April 2014 for treatment of NSCLC.
 It provided good brain penetrance and a significant progression-free survival benefit against chemotherapy in the first line as demonstrated in the ASCEND-4 trial.

 Roche's alectinib was FDA approved Dec 2015 (accelerated) for patients who had progressed on crizotinib, with full approval in 2017 as a first-line treatment for ALK-positive NSCLC.
 Like ceritinib, it provided excellent brain penetrance and high response rates.
 It demonstrated a clear benefit against both first-line chemotherapy and first-line crizotinib.
 This was based on the phase 3 ALEX trial comparing it with crizotinib.

 Ariad's and Takeda's brigatinib (also an inhibitor of mutated EGFR) was the latest second-generation inhibitor and was approved in April 2017 by the US FDA for ALK-positive NSCLC.
 It is very similar to alectinib in efficacy, while being active against some resistant mutations such as the common G1202R mutation that provides resistance to alectinib.

 Third generation

 Pfizer's lorlatinib was the first third-generation inhibitor and was approved in 2018 by the US FDA for ALK-positive NSCLC after progression on a first or second-generation inhibitor.
 Its macrocyclic structure was designed specifically to address some of the most recalcitrant resistance mutations.
 Still, most tumours eventually develop resistance through various mechanisms, namely compound-mutations (two or three mutations simultaneously) or activation of alternative pathways, such as the c-MET pathway.

+Dirozalkib is next generation inhibitor.
+It was approved for use in China in August of 2025.